Updated March 16, 2017

 volunteer placement organization is in charge of such.
 What

-assistance will your organization guarantee in such an event, and
+assistance will your organization guarantee in the event of a flood,

 Also see my advice for people interested in vetting